Guidance

 Due to hydrogen chloride being used in a number of industrial settings, occupational exposure is more common.
 Exposure mainly occurs through malfunctions or accidental releases.
 However, safe limits are enforced to protect the employees; such levels are below those that are thought to cause harmful effects.

-How exposure to hydrogen chloride could affect your health
+How exposure to hydrogen chloride can affect your health

 The presence of hydrogen chloride in the environment does not always lead to exposure.
 In order for it to cause any adverse health effects you must come into contact with it.
 You may be exposed to hydrogen chloride by breathing it.
-You may be exposed to hydrochloric acid by drinking it, or by skin or eye contact with it.
+You may be exposed to hydrochloric acid by drinking it, or by contact with your skin or eyes.
 Following exposure to any chemical, the adverse health effects you may encounter depend on several factors, including the amount to which you are exposed (dose), the way you are exposed, the duration of exposure, the form of the chemical and if you were exposed to any other chemicals.

 There is no evidence to suggest that exposure to hydrogen chloride/hydrochloric acid would cause cancer in humans.